-In addition to the work that we do in the community on a corporate level, we are proud to have the support of more than 2,400 franchisees around the world who choose to get involved with local charities to make a difference in their communities.
+In addition to the work that we do in the community on a corporate level, we are proud to have the support of nearly 2,500 franchisees around the world who choose to get involved with local charities to make a difference in their communities.
 Franchisees participate in numerous local programs with schools, hospitals and other charitable organizations, delivering pizzas and offering monetary support.